Smile God Loves You

-Smiling is sometime the last thing we want to do no matter how much God, or anyone else loves us.
+Smiling is sometimes the last thing we want to do no matter how much God or anyone else loves us.
 Smiling, as with so many other things in life, is a choice that we must make ourselves.
 No one can smile for us, nor force us to smile.

 But what if God were to tell us to smile?
 Hmmm, what then?
 How big would we smile if we heard His voice, say, "SMILE I LOVE YOU!"

 Throughout scripture, we are reminded about being joyful but don't actually find the word "smile" in KJV anyway.
 Weeping may endure for a night, but what comes in the morning?
 JOY When we weep the tears flow, but when we have joy the smile must surely show.
 We are reminded often that the joy of the Lord is our strength.
 When we have that joy should we not smile?

 Some may ask how it is that they may obtain this joy of the Lord that seems to be the ticket to get us through the trials of life on days when we don't want to smile.
 How did the disciples get the joy, joy, joy, down in their soul?
 Where?
 Down in their soul.